microsoft/playwright/.github/ISSUE_TEMPLATE/bug.md

 ---

 **Context:**
-- PlayWright Version: [what PlayWright version do you use?]
+- Playwright Version: [what Playwright version do you use?]
 - Operating System: [e.g. Windows, Linux or Mac]
 - Extra: [any specific details about your environment]